Can an Awards ceremony be a discovery platform for social investments? We think it can.

 Listening to Dan make that statement onstage at the 4th Annual CLASSY Awards in 2012 was an incredibly memorable moment for our team.
 Three years earlier, we had been inspired to create a ceremony to recognize local charitable achievements here in San Diego.
 At the time, we had witnessed organizations in our city that were driving significant social impact, but rarely receiving the acknowledgement they deserved.
 Little did we realize that the inaugural CLASSY Awards in 2009 would quickly take us on an exploratory mission to seek out, and promote on a national stage, the most impactful social models worldwide.

 From our perspective, the major driver behind the CLASSY Awards has always been discovery.
 In order to execute its mission – to recognize the greatest champions of social progress – we have to discover who those organizations are, and what makes them special.
 It’s required extensive understanding of our global challenges, unique insight into a myriad of logic models and strategies, and in-depth analysis of both established corporations and emerging entrepreneurial endeavors.
-We elaborate on this process here.

 And while the word ‘innovative’ is not traditionally used to describe the social sector, a space commonly characterized by archaic models and lagging technology adoption, what we’ve discovered is just the opposite.

 Through the CLASSYs, we’ve learned about organizations using artificially intelligent virtual humans to advance veteran rehabilitative therapy techniques, and programs leveraging mobile banking apps to transform impoverished third-world slums.
 We learned how the scent-detection of giant African rats has been creatively applied to increase tuberculosis diagnosis in Tanzania by 31.4%, preventing a possible 23,000 new infections.
 From homelessness to gender discrimination, literacy rates to the water crisis we’ve been fortunate enough to learn about organizations that are making monumental differences in our global community.
-You can take a look at our 2014 Nominees here.

 Today, the CLASSYs have evolved far beyond an awards ceremony.
 The weekend, which now includes the Collaborative networking event and the CLASSY Awards Ceremony, has become a forum that brings together global leaders, innovators and investors addressing our most challenging social problems.
 It’s a platform for idea exchange, learning and collaboration.